kiwi0fruit/open-fonts/README.md

 It's preinstalled with Windows.
 Consolas can also be installed together with [Microsoft PowerPoint Viewer](https://www.microsoft.com/en-us/download/details.aspx?id=13) till April, 2018.
 SHA256: 249473568EBA7A1E4F95498ACBA594E0F42E6581ADD4DEAD70C1DFB908A09423.
 But note that it's license says that "You may use the software only to view and print files created with Microsoft Office software.
 You may not use the software for any other purpose." so you might not be even allowed to print Consolas font text via Chrome browser.

-Font fallback chain: `Consolas, 'DejaVu Sans MonoForConso1as', 'ST1X Two MathForConso1as', 'SymbolaForConso1as', 'Noto Sans CJK TC', monospace`
+Font fallback chain: `Consolas, 'DejaVu Sans Mono For Conso1as', 'ST1X Two Math For Conso1as', 'Symbola For Conso1as', 'Noto Sans CJK TC', monospace`

 Fallback fonts: